fills a 10-inch tart, pie or oven proof pan. Serves 8

 - Remove the center stem of the chard and chop into thin slices.
 Roughly chop the leaves.

 - In a sauté pan, heat 2 Tbs of olive oil with the onion and chard stems.
-Sauté over medium heat until stems are tender, about 5 minutes and then cool.
+Sauté over medium heat until stems are tender, about 5 minutes.
+Add the chard leaves and cover the pan to wilt the leaves, about 3 minutes.
+Remove from the heat and let mixture cool to room temperature.

 - Combine the eggs, heavy cream, raisins, toasted pine nuts, parmesan, salt and pepper in a medium-size bowl.
-Add the chard mixture, and combine well.
+Add the cooled chard mixture, and combine.

 - Generously butter a 10” pie pan or ovenproof skillet, covering both the bottom and sides well.